Elderly care at home services

 What is care for the elderly?

 Elderly care can be offered through regular home visits, during day or night.
-A carefully selected live-in carer can also be arranged, providing the extra reassurance that someone is always there to support and help you live independently.
+A carefully selected live-in carer can also be arranged, providing the extra reassurance that someone is always there to support and help you or your elderly relatives live independently.

 Especially for someone living with dementia, this extra support within the home environment can be invaluable in maintaining routines and living with a good degree of independence.

-How do you care for an elderly person at home?
+How do you provide elderly live in care at home?

 Like with all quality care, a special focus on independence is essential when supporting an older person at home.
-Rather than taking over on tasks, your dedicated carer will help to enable you in your daily routines and what you want to get out of life.
+Rather than taking over on tasks, your dedicated visiting or live in carer will help to enable you in your daily routines and what you want to get out of life.

 If you are prone to falls or need support with your mobility, your carer will help to reduce any trip hazards around the home.
 You’ll also have the peace of mind that someone is there to support if there is an accident or sudden emergency.